How to ensure your child has a good return to school

 3. New back-to-school kit for a fresh start

-Following this period of blurred lines between school and home, getting new school equipment such as stationery or school shoes, can be a good way to make your child excited about learning and to mark a new chapter.
+Getting new school uniform, shoes or even stationery can be a good way to make your child excited about the new school year.
 It will encourage them to think about what they’ll need and visualise how they’ll spend their days once they’re back at school.

 4. Ease back into a morning routine

 Without the need to get to school on time every day, it’s normal for morning routines to have become more lax.
-In the lead-up to the start of school, slowly incorporate punctuality back into your routine so that the first day back isn’t a total shock to the system.
-Perhaps one day practise getting out of the house on time and doing the journey to school – it’s sure to relieve some anxiety you all may have about the big first day back.
+In the lead-up to the start of school, incorporate punctuality back into your routine so that the first day back isn’t a total shock to the system.
+You could even pick a day to practise getting out of the house on time and doing the journey to school to relieve some anxiety you may all have about the big first day back.

 6. Give your child time to readjust

-Long hours, concentrated learning and interacting with others in a school environment is much more tiring than being at home, so try not to push them too much at the beginning.
-As parents, you’ll naturally be eager to know how everything is going; however, asking, “How was your day?” can feel like an enormous question to answer.
-Try to frame your questions a bit more i.e. “What was the best/funniest/strangest thing that happened today?” in order to start a dialogue.
+Long hours, concentrated learning and interacting with others in a school environment is much more tiring than being at home, so try not to push your child too much at the start of term.
+Parents are naturally eager to know how everything is going, but asking a child how their day was can feel like an enormous question to answer.
+Asking more specific questions – such as “what was the best/funniest/strangest thing that happened today?” – can be a more helpful way to start a dialogue.